 While accommodation in the Amazon is clean, comfortable and ideally located, it's pretty basic compared with other accommodation throughout the trip.
 Please remember that this is a very remote part of the world.
 As there's no electricity at night, the rooms are lit with candles and kerosene lamps.

 Due to the high altitude of many of places we visit, the air is thinner and some people can suffer altitude sickness, regardless of age, gender or fitness.
 It even happened to Sir Edmund Hillary.
 Some people aren’t affected at all, but if you are, be sure to drink plenty of water and don’t push yourself too hard.
-Please see the ‘Health’ section of the trip notes for more important information about altitude sickness.
+Please see the ‘Health’ section of the Essential Trip information (ETI) for more important information about altitude sickness.

 There are several orientation walks during this trip so there will be quite a lot of walking.
 The heat and humidity can also be quite extreme during the summer months.
 It’s important to always bring plenty of water, wear comfortable walking shoes and ensure you use adequate sun protection.
 Wearing layers is a good way to tackle the heat.